The Team

 Doctoral Researcher

 Nil Abend is a Doctoral candidate at the School of Historical Studies at the Tel Aviv University.
 He holds a BA in Islamic and Middle East Studies from the Hebrew University of Jerusalem and an M.A. in Middle Eastern and African History form Tel Aviv University.
 In 2023-2024, he was a visiting fellow at the Bonn Center for Dependency and Slavery Studies in Bonn (BCDSS).
 His doctoral thesis, written under the joint supervision of Profs.
 Camilla Adang, Miriam Eliav-Feldon, and Tamar Herzig, analyzes the role that conversion has played in the relationship between enslaved people, their masters, and secular and ecclesiastical authorities in the 17th-century Western Mediterranean.
 It focuses on Christian and Muslim people owned, kept, sold, and bought by Jewish masters living under both Muslim and Christian rule and on the ways and mechanisms by which conversion and confessional affiliation were used by these three actors in relation to one another.
-Through the life stories of these enslaved women and men, the dissertation bring into discussion some analytical and conceptual frameworks, such as asymmetrical dependency, agency and interagency, and intersectionality.
+Through the life stories of these enslaved women and men, the dissertation brings into discussion some analytical and conceptual frameworks, such as asymmetrical dependency, agency and interagency, and intersectionality.
 By so doing, the dissertation aims to fill a lacuna in scholarship regarding the lives of enslaved Christians and Muslims owned by Jewish masters in general, and the experiences of domestic female slaves in particular.

 Eynav Ovadia